How much will seminary cost?

 Can I complete a degree online?

-Our completely online MA programmes in Leadership and Biblical Studies allow you to enhance the scope and impact of your influence without putting your work or ministry on hold.
+Our completely online MA programmes in Biblical Studies, Leadership, Apologetics, Christian Counselling, Theological Studies, Theological Librarianship allow you to enhance the scope and impact of your influence without putting your work or ministry on hold.

 The Doctor of Ministry (DMin) programme is intended for those who are engaged in full-time vocational Christian ministry.
 Students maintain their ministry involvement while completing this in-ministry programme with online classes and two four-week campus visits.